 As the Moon’s illumination increases, it gets easier to image.
 But finding a good exposure time is still somewhat of a challenge.
 Still, a wealth of detail around the terminator appears more obviously.

 This is my favorite time to observe and image the Moon.
 Satisfying detail along the terminator becomes visible and indeed quite obvious, but the Moon is not overwhelming bright, and the camera does not struggle with finding a good exposure.
 Ray systems become visible.
 And the Moon crosses the meridian at a convenient hour, enabling me to do some meaningful imaging and observing without having to deal with poor seeing.

 Between 80% Illumination and Full Moon

 As it approaches its full phase, the Moon starts to get quite bright.
 Surface features like craters are much less apparent with only minimal detail showing.
-But my camera seems to be able to settle on an exposure time with a problem, and it does a good job with capturing the ray systems that emanate most conspicuously from Tycho and Copernicus craters.
+But my camera seems to be able to settle on an exposure time without a problem, and it does a good job with capturing the ray systems that emanate most conspicuously from Tycho and Copernicus craters.

 The Waning Moon

 After Full Moon, the challenge becomes one of convenience: observing the Moon at a decent hour.
 One has to wake up very early before dawn or stay up late at night to allow the Moon to gain altitude.